Relational Skills: An Overlooked Upskilling Opportunity

 How well do you listen?
 Chances are good those skills could be better.
 Do you zone out when someone’s speaking?
 Is your attention tugged at by other responsibilities and duties?
 Do you find your mind wandering?

-That shows and you can bet the speaker is picking up on your lack of attention.
+Your inattention will show, and you can bet the speaker will pick up on your lack of attention.
 One of the most critical relational skills to develop (for everyone in the organization, at all levels) is active listening.
 What does that mean, though?

 Active listening is the ability to focus exclusively on what the other person is trying to communicate.
 You don’t let your mind wander.
 You don’t half-listen while thinking about other responsibilities.
 You’re there.
 You’re present.

 However, it goes deeper than this.
 Too many of us listen to respond.
 We only want the information necessary for us to present our side or our thoughts.
 Or, worse, we’re just waiting for a pause in the flow of speech so that we can interject.

 Active listening means paying attention to what the other person is saying, not so that we can reply or rebut their point, but so that we can understand.
 At the heart of every great team is a commitment to understanding one another.
 Without active listening, that’s impossible.

 This skill goes hand in hand with active listening.
 Too many of us give only the barest nod to real communication.
 Oh, sure, we can engage in small talk.
 We can probably also hold our own in an argument.
 However, what about when it comes to truly getting the point across in a reasoned, logical way?